 This course is for Rice students interested in developing life science outreach initiatives that target underserved K-12 students in the Houston area.
 Goals of the course include developing hands-on teaching modules related to Texas science education standards and expanding graduate student teaching experiences beyond the University setting.
+EEB graduate students must complete one semester of this course during their pre-doctoral training, and they are encouraged to participate beyond one semester.
 Each semester, BIOS 589 meets once a week (usually on Wednesdays at noon, and lunch is provided).
 Participation in this seminar is optional.
-The faculty director of the graduate program is the instructor-of-record, but the topics, objectives, class meetings, and events are studentled and organized.
+The faculty director of the graduate program is the instructor-of-record, but the topics, objectives, class meetings, and events are student led and organized.
 This course will be graded on a Satisfactory (S)/Unsatisfactory (U) scale.